 Absences not allowed under any circumstances

-All requests for absence due to exceptional circumstances must be made by completing the ‘Request for Absence’ form.
+All requests for absence due to exceptional circumstances must be made by emailing the school office.
 The Headteacher will then review each request and decide if it meets the criteria for authorisation.

 Please be aware that any holiday in term time will be treated as unauthorised and may result in a fine issued by the Local Authority.
 We hope that parents will understand that schools are bound by the government legislation and make every effort to comply with the attendance regulations.